james-priest/100-days-of-code-log-r2/README.md

 ---
 -->

-## 44. FCC Object Oriented and Function Programming
+## 44. FCC Object Oriented and Functional Programming
 ### Day 44: August 29, 2017 - Tuesday

-**Project:** Completed FCC Object Oriented and Function Programming section
+**Project:** Completed FCC Object Oriented and Functional Programming section

 **Progress:** This covered about about a dozen 30 challenges